-On June 30, 2022, we completed the First Closing of the sale of our left-heart access portfolio in accordance with the Asset Purchase Agreement with Medtronic, pursuant to which we sold to Medtronic our AcQCross® line of sheath-compatible septal crossing devices, the AcQGuide® MINI integrated crossing device and sheath, the AcQGuide® LEX steerable introducer with integrated transseptal dilator and needle and the AcQGuide® VUE steerable sheaths (i.e., the Products).
-Pursuant to the Asset Purchase Agreement, Medtronic paid cash consideration of \$50.0 million at the First Closing, of which \$4.0 million was paid into an indemnity escrow account for a period of 18 months following the First Closing, and acquired from us, among other things, intellectual property rights to the Products and certain equipment used in the manufacturing of the Products.
+On June 30, 2022, we completed the First Closing of the sale of our left-heart access portfolio in accordance with the Asset Purchase Agreement with Medtronic, pursuant to which we sold to Medtronic our AcQCross® line of sheath-compatible septal crossing devices, the AcQGuide® MINI integrated crossing device and sheath, the AcQGuide® VUE steerable introducer with integrated transseptal dilator and needle and the AcQGuide® VUE steerable sheaths (i.e., the Products).
+Pursuant to the Asset Purchase Agreement, Medtronic paid cash consideration of \$50.0 million at the First Closing, of which \$4.0 million was paid into an indemnity escrow account for a period of 18 months following the First Closing and then subsequently released after the terminatino of the escrow account pursuant to the terms of the Asset Purchase Agreement, and acquired from us, among other things, intellectual property rights to the Products and certain equipment used in the manufacturing of the Products.
 A second closing would occur on a date determined by Medtronic, but no later than the fourth anniversary of the First Closing, subject to the satisfaction of customary closing conditions (i.e., the Second Closing).
 At the Second Closing, Medtronic would acquire certain additional assets relating to the Products, primarily supplier agreements and permits and design and specification files required for Medtronic to become the manufacturer of record of the Products, for no additional consideration.